Sdlg 128-15 (sdlg x sdlg) 32″ M. Re. Dor. 6″ 3 br 20 buds

-Although I intended to release these twelve cultivars to commerce in 2017, they were not mature enough to offer in significant numbers for sale.
+Although I intended to release the eleven following cultivars to commerce in 2017, they were not mature enough to offer in significant numbers for sale.
 I am reclassifying them as 2018 introductions because most of them have increased enough so I can offer them to customers in Spring 2018.

 RUNNING IN CIRCLES